 How Does It Work?

-To set up a self-directed Roth IRA, select a custodian that offers self-directed accounts.
+To set up this type of retirement account, select a custodian that offers self-directed accounts.
 This custodian will hold your IRA assets and ensure that your account complies with IRS rules and regulations.
 After setting up your account, you can start directing your investments.

 Investment Options

-The investment options for a self-directed Roth IRA are vast.
+The investment options for retirement accounts are vast.
 Real estate is a popular choice, allowing investors to put money into rental properties, land, and even commercial real estate.
 Precious metals like gold and silver offer a stable investment, especially during economic uncertainty.

 Private placements, including investing in private companies or startups, are another avenue.
 This can offer significant returns but comes with higher risk.
 It is essential to thoroughly research and understand each investment before committing your retirement funds.